Angel Investors: What Is Angel Investing & How Does It Work?

 An angel investor is someone like a guardian angel but for a startup.
 When someone starts a new company and needs financial help, angel investors give them financial support to enter the market.

-In most cases, an angel investor is someone with a high net worth that wants to support new businesses.
+In most cases, an angel investor is someone with a high net worth who wants to support new businesses.
 They can be older businessmen looking to support younger startup founders.
 Angel Investors fund the startup in exchange for equity shares in the company.
 Equity refers to a partnership in the ownership of the company.
 It can be at any percentage.

 Given that they get blocks in the company, they are significantly invested in how it works and check in regularly to see how it’s performing.
 However, they only work at a different startup.
 They look over how it’s doing.
 Their main goal is to increase innovation by funding bootstrapped startups.